-Penny is relatively new to the Committee but has agreed to act as Vice Chair for us for this year.
+Penny is relatively new to the Committee but has agreed to act as Chair for us for this year.
 It is always good to have someone new come along with a fresh approach to things.

 As Secretary, Mary is a crucial member of the Committee and deals cheerfully with anything and everything that is thrown her way.
 Mary is very organised and writes up the Minutes and keeps records for everything the Club does.

 Keeping a strict eye on expenditure and working diligently behind the scenes to keep the club afloat is Lynda.
 She is a very busy lady who loves to travel so when she's not around Mary Martin holds the reins.

 Jenny is in charge of the Sales table and always has a wonderful selection of items to tempt you to buy and is very happy to take special orders if there is something specific that you want.

 Margaret Parrott, Linda Pugh, Linda Robinson, Ann Grey, Jenny Coggins, Anne Cowsill, Sandra Houghton, Polly Dymock and Mary Martin

 by a small group of flower arrangers.
 The first committee meeting took place on October 17th when Mrs Robert Peacock was elected President and Mrs Hailstone, Chairman.
 The first meeting of members took place on November 22nd, and the first Annual Meeting was held on June 23rd 1962

 with a membership of 200, and an annual subscription of £1 1s; visitors 3s.
 In 1962